-In the following sections, we describe our supply chain due diligence and our operational risk management systems during the assessment period, including risk assessment and mitigation as well as opportunity enhancement.
+In the following sections, we describe our supply chain due diligence and our operational risk management systems during the assessment period, including risk assessment and mitigation, as well as opportunity enhancement.

-All compliance statements refer to the period 1st October 2020 to 30th April 2022.
+All compliance statements refer to the period 1 May 2022 to 30 April 2023.

-1. Goal 1 - compliance with the OECD Due Diligence Guidance
+Goal 1 Compliance with the OECD Due Diligence Guidance

-Compliance statement: Metalkol RTR has established and implemented management systems and procedures to align with the Clean Cobalt and Copper Framework and to conform with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Due Diligence Guidance).
+Metalkol RTR has established and implemented management systems and procedures to align with the Clean Cobalt & Copper Framework and to a minimum, conform with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict- Affected and High-Risk Areas (OECD Due Diligence Guidance).